 - Create a Google business page and fill it up with relevant information.

-• Create a Facebook page.
+- Set up a Facebook page.

-Make sure your local address and contact details are always up-to-date, make them visible on your homepage, and mention them often in your article writing, blog posts and social media profiles.
+Make sure your local address and contact details are always up-to-date.
+Make them visible on your homepage and mention them often in your article writing, blog posts, and social media profiles.
 The more you associate them with your local business, the easier it will be to rank well for local searches via Google, Bing, and other search engines.

-Customers searching for a local business are often more likely to use a smartphone than a desktop or a laptop.
+Customers searching for a local business are often more likely to use a smartphone than a computer.
 Optimize your website for mobile users.